CJButton/mangaReads/README.md

 - allow users to contact one another and see one another's shelves/ updates

-- allow filtering by genre/author
+- filtering by genre/author

-- allow voting on reviews so that more helpful reviews will bubble up to the top of the reviews
+- voting on reviews so that more helpful reviews will bubble up to the top of the reviews

 - allowing filtering by star rating which will allow users to see why someone did or did not like the comic

+- include Amazon links, so customers can buy the comic if they like it (and we get 10%!)

+- search feature

+- pagination

+- update the splash page to look more dynamic and exciting

+- trending feature, showing what is most popular at the moment

+- currently reading on the main page